iBicha/playlet/docs/README.md

 Once you have it installed, you probably want to install the recommened plugins for this project, such as [BrightScript Language extension for VSCode](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript) and [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)

-Next, create a file in `.vscode/.env` containing the following:
+Next, create a file `.env` containing the following:

 ```makefile
 ROKU_DEV_TARGET=INSERT_IP_HERE